grycap/osidle/README.md

 - `hard`: this type of analysis is not advised for most common platforms.
 It considers that a VM is fully used if it is using 100% of CPU all the time and it is using 100% of transference and disk (according to the thresholds) all the time, and considers a low `epsilon` for forward-sharing of data in disk and network analysis.
 - `medium`: This analysis considers that a VM is fully used if it was using 100% of the cores requested at maximum (the recommended amount of cores), and considers a medium `epsilon` for forward-sharing of data in disk and network analysis.
 - `soft`: This analysis considers that a VM is fully used if it was using 100% of a single core.
 It also considers a high `epsilon` for forward-sharing of data in disk and network analysis, so that the analysis is not too sensitive to the VM's usage.
 This is the default value.
-- `softer`: Is the same as `soft` but it overweights the maximum score to calculate the overall score.
-The purpose of this calculation is to reward a specific VM profile: e.g. if a VM was intended for CPU intensive tasks, it will have a higher score in CPU than in other metrics.
-The same is valid for disk-intensive VMs or network-intensive VMs.

 #### Examples